ingararntzen/timingdocs/docs/source/timeddata/axis.rst

     axis.update({key: "mykey"})

-For convenience there is also a distinction between *full* and *partial* cue replacement. *Partial* means to replace only the cue interval, or only the cue data.
-This gives rise to four types of cue operations:
+For convenience, the ``Axis`` also supports *partial* cue replacement.
+*Partial* means to replace the cue interval without having to restate the cue data, or, the other way around, to replace the cue data without having to restate the cue interval.
+Partial cue operations are specified simply by omitting the property which is not to be replaced.
+The omitted property will then be preserved from the pre-existing cue.
+This yields four types of cue arguments for the **update** operation:

 =====  ========================================  ====================
 Type   Cue parameter                             Text